An 8-11 mile stomp up Mynydd Llangorse featuring stunning views of Llangorse Lake.

 The Crickhowell Walking Festival ended on Sunday and I think it was generally regarded as the best yet with about 1,100 people taking part in some form or other and some 65 lead walks organised over the ten days.

 The second walk Susie and I led on Thursday of last week is really one of the best walks to do while staying at Gliffaes.
 It is about 11 miles long and will take about 5 hours to do with a good stop for lunch.
-It can be shortend very easily down to about 8 miles.
+It can be shortened very easily down to about 8 miles.

-The walk starts just behind the small village of Bwlch (SO161 224), about a 5 minute drive from the hotel.
+The walk starts just behind the small village of Bwlch (SO161 224), about a 5-minute drive from the hotel.
 There is a short steady climb to begin with up on to Mynydd (mountain) Llangorse.
-The path then follows a glorious ridge for about 4 miles north with great views of Llangorse Lake and the Brecon Beacons off to the West and the Black Mountains off to the East.
-The ridge is home to a heard of Welsh Mountain ponies who live up there all year and is also a great spot to collect wimberries in the late summer.
+The path then follows a glorious ridge for about 4 miles north with great views of Llangorse Lake and the Brecon Beacons off to the west and the Black Mountains off to the east.
+The ridge is home to a herd of Welsh Mountain ponies who live up there all year and is also a great spot to collect wimberries in the late summer.

-Thank you for your understanding and I hope we shall you in the Spring.
+Thank you for all your support and we hope to see you in May and beyond.

-James & Suie Suter and all the team at Gliffaes.
+James & Susie Suter and all the team at Gliffaes.